Yoga for Recovery from Addiction:

 A typical yoga class in treatment includes basic, gentle movements and light stretching.
 The teacher ensures each movement has the physical safety and respect for the body for each student.
 Pose modifications are available for beginning students.
 Students are coached on staying with the movement as it’s happening.

 Students are also asked to observe the physical sensations of moving and stretching.
 They are encouraged to notice thoughts and judgments about their bodies.
-Since recovery from addiction often includes physical limitations, yoga techniques of all skill levels are encouraged.
+Since many recovery from addiction often includes physical limitations, yoga techniques of all skill levels are encouraged.

 Myths About Yoga for Addiction Recovery